kevinmadson026/Gameflix-Game-Finder-Extension/README.md

 1. **First Run / Syncing:**
    * Click the extension icon in your toolbar to open the popup.
-   * If the database is empty, click **Sync Again (Online)** to fetch all systems and games automatically[cite: 1, 4].
-You can monitor the real-time progress right on the screen.
+   * If the database is empty, click **Sync Again (Online)** to fetch all systems and games automatically, You can monitor the real-time progress right on the screen.
-   * Alternatively, if you already have a JSON backup, click **Import Database** to load it instantly[cite: 4].
+   * Alternatively, click **Import Database** to load wizzardsk_games_database.json with all games

 2. **Searching & Filtering:**
    * Type any game title into the main search box to filter results in real-time